 program, as run locally by the Chicago Field Division, was viewed as a success that resulted in sizeable seizures of drugs, money, and guns.
-FO's results compiled for the Chicago Field Division showed that Chicago was in the top tier of divisional results for most metrics, including approximately 25 percent of all seizures of drug-related proceeds and 63 percent of all seizures of firearms attributable to antionwide.
+FO's results compiled for the Chicago Field Division showed that Chicago was in the top tier of divisional results for most metrics, including approximately 25 percent of all seizures of drug-related proceeds and 63 percent of all seizures of firearms attributable to attributable to attributable to attributable to a seizure of the chicago Field Division, was viewed as a success that results in the chicago Field Division, was viewed as a success that results in the chicago Field Division, was viewed as a success that results in the chicago Field Division, was viewed as a success that results in size and success that results in the chicago Field Division showed that Chicago was in the top tier of divisional results for most metrics, including approximately 25 percent of all seizures of firearms attributable to

 A former FO Section Chief from March 2014 to February 2015, told the OIG that the arrests and seizures attributable to likely were underreported because FO lacked a "standardized" and "consistent" process for field divisions to report results to FO on a set schedule.
-He added that "as a manager" the fact that FO personnel could not provide him with statistical results for second at any "given time" was a "problem."
+He added that "as a manager" the fact that FO personnel could not provide him with statistical results for at any "given time" was a "problem."
 Indeed, as discussed earlier, the first Staff Coordinator did not proactively monitor what field divisions did with the leads; rather, field divisions reported results to him as they happened and in their preferred reporting format.
 Additionally, the second Staff Coordinator told us that he was not aware of any official reporting directive for the field divisions to report results.
 He said that he endeavored to check for results in the module at least on a quarterly basis, but found the process cumbersome and not easy to access the results.
-Aside from the statistics noted above, the DEA Administrator's quarterly issue papers, used to keep the Administrator current on issues or congressional matters, routinely included a bulleted-reference to second as one of the important national financial initiatives targeting drug traffickers.
+Aside from the statistics noted above, the DEA Administrator's quarterly issue papers, used to keep the Administrator current on issues or congressional matters, routinely included a bulleted-reference to as one of the important national financial initiatives targeting drug traffickers.